 Cocktail Attire

-Proceeds from Next begins Now will enable the Foundation to distribute core Fellowships of $10,000 or more per artist and provide the life-changing resources needed by exemplary, young artists to launch a professional career in the arts.
+Proceeds from Next begins Now will enable Luminarts to award core Fellowships of $10,000 or more per artist, run two new artist residencies per year, distribute project grants, and provide other life-changing resources needed by exemplary, emerging artists to launch and sustain a professional career in the arts.

-For updates, please visit luminarts.org/nbn or contact Marlena Dzis, Development Director, at marley@luminarts.org or (312) 692-2379.
-To view sponsorship opportunities, please click below.
+Contact Alex Benjamin, Development Director, at alex@luminarts.org or (312) 692-2379 with any questions.
+To view sponsorship opportunities, please click the link below.

 Dr. Sally Metzler and George Dunea, MD